- East Haven Together

 This is why we are so welcoming of the charge being increased – it will refocus the minds of those who have yet to switch to the reusable option.
 A higher charge will act to disincentivise people and should make them think harder about accepting bags at the till.
 It will further challenge individual behaviour and improve consumer awareness.

 But there is a second benefit too.
 One that is sometimes deemed too ugly to talk about.
 Money.
 Funding.
 The proceeds of the bag charge, despite significant reductions in take up, are in the £millions - more than 2.5million in 2019 alone.
-But, positively most of this money collected from customers of retailers big and small across Scotland has supported vital good causes.
+But, positively most of this money collected across Scotland has supported vital good causes.

 So, while we as an environmental charity would like to see the phasing out of all unnecessary single use items, bags included, as we move towards becoming a Net Zero Nation, we can’t hide from the fact that we have also been a beneficiary of the charge.